google/zetasql/docs/protocol_buffer_functions.md

 Returns a ZetaSQL value.
 The valid `expression` types are defined in the table below, along with the return types that they produce.
 Other input `expression` types are invalid.
-If `expression` cannot be converted to a valid value, an error is returned.
+If `expression` can't be converted to a valid value, an error is returned.

 <table width="100%">